spotlightpa/poor-richard/content/news/2023-11-09-SPLJAYELEX.md

 published = 2023-11-09T17:07:36.507-05:00
 slug = "chester-county-municipal-election-poll-worker-jay-schneider"
 suppress-date = false
-title = "“Hectic from the get-go”: How a new polling place chief in Pennsylvania navigated his first election" title-tag = "How a PA judge of elections handled a “hectic” Nov.
+title = "'Hectic from the get-go': How a new polling place chief in Pennsylvania navigated his first election" title-tag = "How a PA judge of elections handled a 'hectic' Nov.
 7" topics = ["Elections"]
 +++